Roads Less Traveled Florida welcome center Happy Hour at The Villages Florida The Villages Florida The Villages Florida Jacksonville Beach Florida

 they flew.

-The far north
+The far north end of

-end of Mayport Beach is home to a mixed flock of seabirds,
+Mayport Beach is home

-a bright red sword of a bill.
+red sword of a

-We took a daytrip
+We took a

-to Mt.
+daytrip to Mt.
 Dora.
-This

-small town has a
+This small town has

-cute cycling statue and a sign marking the trailhead for a bike path.
-What a
+a cute cycling statue and a sign marking the trailhead for a bike path.
+What

-surprise to find out that this town has no bike path!
-Just some artwork and a
+a surprise to find out that this town has no bike path!
+Just some artwork and

-trailhead sign.
+a trailhead sign.

 However, the town does have a